|Study Period:||2018 - 2026|

 - In Sep 2020, scientists and experts at the Wadia Institute of Himalayan Geology (WIHG) have come up with a new artificial intelligence (AI) based technique to analyse data from seismic waves (natural or induced by explosive material) to ascertain the type of rock formation and geological features beneath the surface, which could help in exploring hydrocarbons, like oil and natural gas, in less time with high efficiency.

 To understand key trends, Download Sample Report

-The AI in the oil and gas market is highly competitive and consists of several major players.
-In terms of market share, few of the major players currently dominate the market.
+The AI in the Oil and Gas Market is moderately competitive and consists of few major players, competing in the market, in terms of market share.
 The companies are continuously capitalizing on acquisitions, in order to broaden, complement, and enhance its product and service offerings, to add new customers and certified personnel, and to help expand sales channels.

 1.2 Scope of the Study

 2. RESEARCH METHODOLOGY

 4. MARKET DYNAMICS